jarviscanada/jarvis_data_eng_NarimanAlimuradov/core_java/jdbc/README.md

 contain the CRUD (Create, Read, Update, Delete) operations.
 We can then implement that interface while using the base class properties.

-DAO provides a separation layer from the database, meaning we can switch from a PostgreSQL to a MySQL database with minimal changes.
+DAO provides a layer of separation from the database, meaning we can switch from a PostgreSQL to a MySQL database with minimal changes.
 DAO also works well with normalized data, as the table joins become much simpler.

 Another design we could have used is the **repository** pattern, where we focus on accessing only a single table per class.